trains-io/z21cli/README.md

 Subscribed to "CAN_DETECTOR_UPDATES"
 ```

-Next, discover or inspect devices on the CAN bus.
+Next, we can discover or inspect devices on the CAN bus.

 To run device discovery: